-Tier 3, or what has been referred to as the energy transformation Tier, focuses on efforts that switch members away from fossil fuels in transportation and heating use to non-fossil fuel.
+Tier 3, or what has been referred to as the energy transformation Tier, focuses on efforts that switch users away from using fossil fuels in transportation and heating.
 All utilities were required to create a plan to meet their Tier 3 obligations.
-WEC's Annual Plan addresses its strategy to meet Tier 3 compliance obligation for 2023 and was filed with the PUC in November 2022.
-WEC offered a suite of energy transformation measures that have been screened and vetted through the Technical Advisory Group (TAG) screening process.
-A fundamental component of WEC's plan is to emphasize and match TAG screened measures with heightened weatherization efforts.
+WEC's Annual Plan addresses its strategy to meet its Tier 3 compliance obligation for 2024 and was filed with the PUC in November 2023.
+WEC offers a suite of energy transformation measures that have been screened and vetted through the Technical Advisory Group (TAG) which screens Tier 3 measures.